skip navigation

 Does SRVGAL have age and grade requirements?

-As the new USA Softball age guidelines now align with the age requirements for schools in California, SRVGAL has decided to do away with Grade Based divisions and use the 6U, 8U, 10U, 12U, 15U naming for all divisions moving forward.
-We will still continue to use the Red and Blue designations for drafted divisions and White for our recreational divisions.
+Since the USA Softball age guidelines align with the age requirements for schools in California, SRVGAL has decided to do away with Grade Based divisions and use the 6U, 8U, 10U, 12U, 15U naming designation for all of our divisions.
+The only exceptions to the above is in our Pre-K/K division and our Middle School Division.

 When does the season start and end?

-The 6U, 8U White, 10U White, 12U White, 15U Open, & Senior divisions start their practices on February 10, 2024.
+The 6U, 8U White, 10U White, Middle School & Senior divisions start their practices on February 6, 2025.

 The season is scheduled to conclude the 3rd week of May.